ppy/osu-wiki/wiki/Contests/en.md

 #### Community Mapping Contest

-The Community Mapping Contest is a beatmapping contest where participating mappers are free to submit their entry for any difficulty in any game mode they desire, in which all the winning entries across all difficulties and game modes are then merged together into a single beatmap.
+he *Community Mapping Contest* is a beatmapping contest where participating beatmappers are free to submit their entry for any difficulty in any game mode they desire, after which all winning entries across all difficulties and game modes will then be merged together into a single beatmap.

 | Contest No. | Song | Mode | ![Gold Crown][GCrown] (Easy) | ![Gold Crown][GCrown] (Normal) | ![Gold Crown][GCrown] (Hard) | ![Gold Crown][GCrown] (Insane) | ![Gold Crown][GCrown] (Extra) | Results |
 | :-: | :-- | :-: | :-- | :-- | :-- | :-- | :-- | :-- |